ieedan/finalchat/README.md

 - [ ] Allow customization of font
 - [ ] Custom 404 page
 - [ ] Make model picker go into native mode on mobile
+- [ ] Edit messages
+- [ ] Regenerate messages

+## Group Features

+Groups allow you to use your own key to pay for multiple users at the same time.
+You also get more advanced control features like:
+- [ ] Option to make it possible to view any chats created by group members
+- [ ] Option to prevent users from making chats public

+1. Users can only belong to 1 group
+2. Users may leave a group at any time